MetaLabs-inc/dlocal_go/README.md

   }
   response = DlocalGo::Client.create_payment(params)
   # If request is not successful, it will raise a DlocalGo::Error, otherwise the response will be a DlocalGo::Response::Payment object

+  # You might want to save the payment from the response before redirecting, so you can update the state later via a webhook (notification_url)
+  redirect_to response.redirect_url, allow_other_host: true
 ```

 - Get Payment